 In addition to performing cutting-edge research, our faculty are training today’s students to be some of tomorrow’s top cancer researchers and medical professionals.

-Our center offers numerous opportunities to help students go into research and medical fields.
+Our center offers numerous opportunities to help students work towards careers in research and medicine.
 We do this through our student award programs, which are discussed below.
-Also below are links to other institutions’ opportunities for students.
+We've also included links to websites about other institutions’ student research opportunities.

 This video of undergraduate cancer researcher and survivor Andrew Satterlee, discussing his personal and scientific fight against cancer, demonstrates what a Johnson Cancer Research Center lab experience can do for students.

 Here is a story about another student who has benefited from a cancer research lab experience.